-You always want to use high quality gluten free flours in your baking because it really does make a difference!
+You always want to use high-quality gluten free flour in your baking because it really does make a difference!
 While muffins are one of the easier recipes to get away with using junk, The finer the grind of your flours, the better your end product will be.

 Coarse flour can lead to a gritty, heavy texture, and the flour is able to absorb the liquid more easily when it’s ground finely.
 Quality flour results in a much nicer crumb.

 For rice flour, I like to use Authentic Food superfine brown rice flour.
 For most other flours, I order from Judee’s Ingredients.
 They have consistently quality products and carry a lot of ancient grain flours like quinoa and ivory teff, which I love to use.
 One flour they don’t carry that I like is sweet white sorghum flour.
 It’s very mild flavored and versatile.

 You can use a mix of these flours mixed with starch at a rate of roughly 2/3 flour and 1/3 starch, or you can use your favorite premixed gluten-free flour blend.
 I don’t use commercial blends very often but have had excellent success with Pamela’s gluten free baking mix.

 The one ingredient you may not have on hand if you’re looking to make gluten-free blueberry muffins is buttermilk.